-Capstone projects focus on a well-defined research question or problem in depth and with extended commitment.
+Capstone projects focus on a well-defined research question or problem in depth and with extended commitment (please see the box to the right for sample capstones).
 Capstone projects are expected to demonstrate proficiency with and intentional choices about methodologies and forms of presentation and/or documentation.
 The scale of the capstone varies from student to student.
 Some students choose to use this opportunity to create a larger “thesis-type” statement about their research agenda, others opt for a “term-paper” sized piece of work to exemplify their learning through the program.
 The final form of the project should meaningfully relate to your own question, issues, preferred methodologies, professional goals, collaborative partnerships, and intended audiences beyond the program.
 Projects may, therefore, culminate in a variety of ways: a performance; works of art; program or site creation; a classic, video, or performative auto/ethnography; or, any of a variety of other responses to new questions, interactions of methodologies, sites/locations, fields of inquiry, and forms of collaboration.
 With approval of the faculty, capstone projects may be completed collaboratively by more than one student (though each student will continue to be responsible for and assessed on the basis of their individual portfolios).

 As is the case with the portfolio, a great deal of support for the capstone process is built into the MACS core curriculum, including writing workshops, peer review time, and presentation practice opportunities.
 Particular attention will be given to the development of capstone projects in BCULST 502 (Spring Quarter of Year 1) as well as in BCULST 510 and 511 when both the portfolio and capstone are centered for development.